 IF YOU DO NOT MEET THESE ELIGIBIITY CRITERIA THEN YOU WILL BE REQUIRED TO RETURN TO YOUR HOME COUNTRY TO APPLY FOR YOUR F-1 THROUGH THE U.S. EMBASSY/CONSULATE.

-To change from a nonimmigrant visa to F-1 student status you must be accepted to the college for a full-course of study, once you have been accepted you need to make an appointment with the International Students Counselor, Audra Dion by calling 292-2254, and bring the following items to the appointment:
+To change from a nonimmigrant visa to F-1 student status you must be accepted to the college for a full-course of study, once you have been accepted you need to make an appointment with the Assistant Director, Audra Dion by calling 292-3172, and bring the following items to the appointment:

-(1) Pay SEVIS I-901 Fee: Effective September 1, 2004, the US Department of Homeland Security (DHS) requires the collection of a one-time fee of $200 from new F-1 and students.
+(1) SEVIS I-901 Fee: The US Department of Homeland Security (DHS) requires the collection of a one-time fee of $200 from new F-1 and students.
 DHS will use the fee to help cover the operational costs of the Student and Exchange Visitor Information System (SEVIS).
-SEVIS is a central computerized system that maintains and manages data concerning international students (F-1 status), exchange visitors (J-1 status), and their dependents (F-2 and J-2) during their stay in the United States.

 (2) Fee of $290: check or money order made payable to the Department of Homeland Security; write your admission number (the number on your I-94 and I-20), name (if not already printed on your check), and the type of application you are requesting on the face of the check or money order.